APPLYING FOR A GRANT

 TPS Regional directors make granting decisions within six weeks of submission.

-Scope of the proposed workshop or course and its likely success in helping teachers achieve TPS Level I learning objectives;
+Scope of the proposed workshop or course and its likely success in helping teachers achieve TPS program goals and objectives.

 Project plan describes sound planning, recruitment, implementation, evaluation, and resource allocation.